12-Step Technical SEO Audit Checklist

 Such a thorough examination helps you spot and fix technical issues so that your website runs smoothly, shows up in search, and provides an awesome user experience.

-Technical audits may pursue different goals.
+Technical SEO audits may pursue different goals.
 The most frequent cases include checking a website before launch, optimizing ongoing processes, handling site migrations, or resolving Google sanctions.

 Reasons to conduct a technical SEO audit